bigboomdesign/big-boom-directory/README.md

 * Provides default views but also allows you to create your own views inside theme's functions.php file for single listings, taxonomy archives, and search results
 * Import functionality from .csv file to custom post type entries

+---

+## Notes

+* Default behaviors for fields are not well-defined without Advanced Custom Fields plugin.
+Using ACF adds support for field ordering and field types, as well as improving backend data entry experience

+---

 ## Shortcodes
 * [cptd-terms]
   * Displays a list of taxonomy terms